 Registration form Online registration form

-When we have received your documentation, it will be checked by an Equitable Learning Advisor.
+When we have received your documentation, it will be checked by an Equitable Learning Facilitator.
 If your documentation is not sufficient, we will let you know, and you may need to provide more detailed information.
-If your documentation is sufficient, we will arrange a time for you to speak to one of our Equitable Learning Advisors regarding your educational adjustments.
+If your documentation is sufficient, we will arrange a time for you to speak to one of our Equitable Learning Facilitator regarding your educational adjustments.